Learn how to add Google reCaptcha verification to WordPress forms …

 The above list of resources is just enough to get you started.
 To find more downtime monitoring services, just search online for “uptime monitoring” or “downtime monitoring.”

 Also, many website monitoring services provide Chrome users with browser extensions that allow you to monitor your site at a glance from your web browser.

 For example, if you use Uptime Robot, you can find extensions for your Chrome browser for this service …

 However you choose to monitor your website for downtime, the important thing is to have some form of detection system in place that can instantly alert you if your site becomes unresponsive so you can take action to resolve the problem and restore your business online.

 Did you enjoy this article?
-If so, please share this post using the share buttons below.
+Feel free to share this information with anyone thinking of starting their own business online using the links below.